The Eternal Jew (film): Jews as an uncivilized and parasitic people

-The film utilizes a montage that juxtaposes these images of ghetto Jews with images of rats to draw an analogy between the migration of Jews from Eastern Europe with the migration of rats.
+The film utilizes a montage that juxtaposes these images of ghetto Jews with images of rats to draw an analogy between the migration of Jews from Eastern Europe and the migration of rats.
 For example, one of the shots shows a pack of rats emerging from a sewer, followed by a shot of a crowd of Jews in a bustling street of the Łódź Ghetto.
 Close-ups of those in the crowd reveal sickly, malformed facial features.
 The narrator states that, as rats are the vermin of the animal kingdom, Jews are the vermin of the human race and similarly spread disease and corruption.
 Unlike rats, however, the narrator continues, Jews have the uncanny ability to change their appearance and blend into their "human hosts."
 A scene depicts four bearded men in traditional religious Jewish clothing, then shows them shaved and in modern business suits, while the narrator explains that only a "trained eye" can distinguish their Jewish features.

 "Where rats appear, they bring ruin by destroying mankind's goods and foodstuffs.
 In this way, they spread disease, plague, leprosy, typhoid fever, cholera, dysentery, and so on.
 They are cunning, cowardly and cruel and are found mostly in large packs.
 Among the animals, they represent the rudiment of an insidious, underground destruction – just like the Jews among human beings."